 - Maintaining the established standards of professionalism and job performance for the Marines, the NCO's, the SNCO's and the Corps

 Corporal (E-4) is the most junior of the non-commissioned officer NCO ranks.
 However, that does not lessen the authority or responsibility the rank carries.
-Corporals are required to exercise an ever-increasing degree of maturity, leadership, and professionalism.
-To a large extent, accomplishment of the ultimate mission – success in battle – depends on the Cpl's development as a small unit leader and his or her professional abilities.
+Corporals are required to exercise an ever-increasing degree of maturity, leadership and professionalism.
+To a large extent, accomplishment of the ultimate mission -- success in battle -- depends on the corporal's development as a small unit leader and his or her professional abilities.

-Moving up the Marine Corps Ranks: Corporal's demonstrate that they are worthy of being "NCOs."
-However to move up to Sergeant they must prove that they are capable of meeting the increased demands of the next higher grade by meeting both basic eligibility requirements and competing in a Marine Corps-wide Composite Score competition, intended to promote only the best qualified candidates.
+Moving up the Marine Corps Ranks: Corporals demonstrate that they are worthy of being "NCOs."
+To move up to sergeant, they must prove that they are capable of meeting the increased demands of the next higher grade by meeting basic eligibility requirements and competing in a Marine Corps-wide, Composite Score competition, intended to promote only the best qualified candidates.

 Marine Corps Ranks: Staff Non-Commissioned Officer (SNCO) (E-6 through E-9)